GfSE/SpecIF/documentation/01_Introduction.md

 * Find and consolidate identical elements in different models,
 * Detect and store dependencies and logical relations between model elements, essentially that is interrelating model elements with a semantic net,
 * Detect errors, inconsistencies or violations of design rules,
-* Reference ('trace') artifacts in subsequent development steps without copying.
+* Reference ('trace') artefacts in subsequent development steps without copying.